jimmiejackson414-zz/jimmie_jackson_photography/README.md

 # jimmie_jackson_photography

-> Portfolio for Jimmie Jackson Photography using Vue/NuxtJS
+> Portfolio for Jimmie Jackson Photography using Vue/NuxtJS and Strapi GraphQL backend for content.

 ## Build Setup